WLCG-AuthZ-WG/common-jwt-profile/profile.md

 #### Refresh token flow

 The [refresh token flow](https://tools.ietf.org/html/rfc6749#section-6) is also targeted at confidential clients and is used to obtain new access tokens when tokens are expired or about to expire.
-This flow does not require the user presence, and is mainly used to support offline activities, when a client application needs to act on behalf of a user for a possibly unbounded amount of time.
+This flow does not require the user's presence and is mainly used to support offline activities when a client application needs to act on behalf of a user for a possibly unbounded amount of time.

 Refresh tokens can be obtained using any flow that supports them (e.g., the authorization code flow), typically by including the recommended “offline_access” scope in authorization requests.